 Using a keyboard can be uncomfortable and hard on your body.
 Conventional, straight keyboards require you to bend your wrists in a way that can be painful for some, especially for long periods.
 Thankfully, many manufacturers are experimenting in bold new directions to create a more comfortable typing experience.
 These boards may look unusual and may take some time to get used to, but they may be just what you're looking for.
 We factor in a keyboard's size and profile, incline settings, wrist rest, overall comfort level, and price to help you choose an option that best suits your needs.

-We've reviewed over 50 keyboards, and below are our top picks for the best ergonomic keyboards so far.
-If you'd prefer a more typical straight design, check out our recommendations for the best keyboards, the best keyboards for writers, and the best mechanical keyboards.
+We've tested over 195 keyboards, and below are our top picks for the best ergonomic keyboards.
+If you prefer a more typical straight design, check out our recommendations for the best keyboards, the best keyboards for writers, and the best mechanical keyboards.

 If you would like to do the work of choosing yourself, here is the list of all our keyboard reviews.
 Be careful not to get too caught up in the details.
 While no keyboard is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.